-Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 Conduct short research projects that build knowledge through investigation of different aspects of a topic.
-Conduct short research projects that use several sources to build knowledge through investigation of different aspects of a topic.
-7. Conduct short research projects to answer a question, drawing on several sources and refocusing the inquiry when appropriate.
-7. Conduct short research projects to answer a question, drawing on several sources and generating additional related, focused questions for further research and investigation.
-7. Conduct short research projects to answer a question (including a self- generated question), drawing on several sources and generating additional related, focused questions that allow for multiple avenues of exploration.
-NDARD 8: Gather releva f each source, and integra es, assess the credibility Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 8.
+Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 8.
 Recall relevant information from experiences or gather relevant information from print and digital sources; take notes, paraphrase, and categorize information, and provide a list of sources.
-Recall relevant information from experiences or gather relevant information from print and digital sources; summarize or paraphrase information in notes and finished work, and provide a list of sources.
-Bather relevant information from multiple print and digital sources; assess the credibility of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and providing basic bibliographic information for sources.
+8. Recall relevant information from experiences or gather relevant information from print and digital sources; summarize or paraphrase information in notes and finished work, and provide a list of sources.
+8. Gather relevant information from multiple print and digital sources; assess the credibility of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and providing basic bibliographic information for sources.
 8. Gather relevant information from multiple print and digital sources, using search terms effectively; assess the credibility and accuracy of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and following a standard format for citation.
 8. Gather relevant information from multiple print and digital sources, using search terms effectively; assess the credibility and accuracy of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and following a standard format for citation.

-W Writing Standards - ALL GENRES continued
+Writing Standards - ALL GENRES continued